 Max. points in time frame

-Requires Level up!
-Plus
+Requires Level Up XP+

 The maximum number of points students are allowed to earn within a given time frame.
 This may be more useful as a fail safe in case some students earn drastically more than others.
 You could also use this option to encourage students to come back to their learning, although do not forget to let them know that their points are capped after a certain amount.

 In the example above, students cannot earn more than 100 points per hour.
 If our student has currently earned 90 points in the last hour, and an action is about to reward them 15 points, they will not earn anything.
 Students will not get points if those would cause the total to exceed the limit.

 Some rewards always bypass the cheat guard because they cannot be abused by students:

 - Course completion rewards

 Prior to Level Up XP+ 1.9 it could happen that course or activity completion rewards were ignored because of the cheat guard, this was not intentional and has been fixed.